Onondaga Lake Superfund Site

 Sediment loading from the mudboils is a concern because it degrades water quality, decreases water clarity, and reduces habitat for aquatic insects, fish spawning, and plant growth along Onondaga Creek, the Inner Harbor and Onondaga Lake.
 Onondaga Creek has contributed more than 50 percent of the annual tributary sediment load to the lake.

 Dramatic reductions in sediment loading from the mudboils to Onondaga Creek occurred from the 1990s through 2009.
 An average of 30 tons per day of sediment from the Tully Valley mudboils to the lake was reduced to 1 ton per day.
-One of the main ways this was achieved was through the installation of several depressurization wells.
-Loss of a depressurization well in February 2010 led to subsidence of the area around the former well and the berm that contained sediment from entering the creek.
-This recent mudboil activity has increased sediment loading to Onondaga Creek.
-While the remedial activities implemented have been successful in reducing sediment discharge to Onondaga Creek, controlling mudboil discharges will require continuous, long-term attention.
+One of the main ways this was achieved was through the installation of two settling basins and several depressurization wells.
+The development of a new mudboil area downgradient of the 'main mudboil area' beginning in about 2010 has increased sediment loading to Onondaga Creek.
+While the remedial activities implemented in the past have been successful in reducing sediment discharge to Onondaga Creek, controlling mudboil discharges will require continuous, long-term attention.
 Fortunately, through a signed 2010 Consent Order that requires local environmental benefit projects, Honeywell will provide funding for five years to help address the mudboil problem on Onondaga Creek.

 Non-Point Source Pollution